ChloeRickards/ChloeRickards.github.io/_pages/notebooks_Snails.md

 **Tools used in this demo**: Python, pandas, NumPy, matplotlib, population genetics, Markov process

+For more information about this system, see [Grewelle et al. 2022.](https://journals.plos.org/plosntds/article?id=10.1371/journal.pntd.0010894)

 ## About Schistosomiasis

 Schistosomiasis (SHI-stow-so-MY-ah-sis) is a parasitic worm disease that affects over 200 million people a year.
 Schistosomiasis is most common in areas in sub-Saharan Africa without access to clean water or sanitation.
 Schistosomiasis is characterized by high morbidity and relatively low mortality , meaning that people with schistosomiasis becomne chronically ill but don't usually die.
 Schistosomiasis is considered a Neglected Tropical Disease and a disease of poverty.